-Britain undoubtably has one of the most diverse culinary landscapes in the world, with food from so many different parts of the world having found its way over here.
-However, there aren't many cuisines more popular in the UK than Indian food.
-Offering rich and unique flavours, wonderfully alluring aromas, and vibrant colours on the plate, you'd be hard-pushed to find a Brit who isn't partial to an Indian meal.
+Looking for the best Indian restaurants in London?
+You won't have to look far.
+Britain has one of the most diverse culinary landscapes in the world, with food from all over the globe finding its way here at one time or another.
+Of those many world cuisines, few are as popular in the UK as Indian food.
+Offering rich and unique flavours, alluring aromas and vibrant colours on the plate, you'd be hard-pushed to find a Brit who isn't partial to an Indian meal.
+Thankfully, from cheap Indian food in London to Michelin-starred Indian restaurants, there's plenty of choice.

-One of the best things about Indian food is the fact that it's so diverse, with every region of India offering something a bit different in terms of style and traditional dishes.
-This means that regardless of your preferences, you're bound to find at least one style of Indian food that really tickles your fancy.
-This diversity is certainly reflected in the huge range of Indian restaurants in London.
-Whether you're looking for authentic Indian street food, contemporary takes on the classics, vegetarian dishes, or just a blimin' bowl of curry, the Capital is the place to find it.
-London even plays host to a few Indian restaurants which have been awarded a prestigious Michelin star, further demonstrating the quality of offer when it comes to Indian food in London.
+Anywhere you go in India you'll find food that varies massively from region to region, based on the country's rich history and wide-ranging climate.
+Thankfully this diversity is reflected in the huge range of Indian restaurants in London.
+Whether you're looking for authentic Indian street food, contemporary takes on the classics, vegetarian dishes, or just a good old butter chicken and garlic naan, the capital is the place to find it.
+London even plays host to a few Indian restaurants which have been awarded a prestigious Michelin star, further demonstrating the quality on offer when it comes to Indian food in London.

-With such a vast array of different options to choose from, we wouldn't blame you for feeling overwhelmed when looking for somewhere to book.
-To give you a hand finding the perfect spot, we've put together this guide to the best Indian restaurants that London has to offer.
+With such a vast array of different options to choose from, we wouldn't blame you for feeling overwhelmed when looking for somewhere to book - if you're looking for the best Indian food in London, you've got a lot of choice.
+To give you a hand finding the perfect spot, we've put together this guide to the best Indian restaurants London has to offer.
 Every restaurant featured has been tried and tested by our expert team of food critics and we've also tried to cover a range of different styles and price points.
 Read below to help pick which one you want to visit, or make it your mission to tick them all off your to-dine list.

 What: The first Indian restaurant ever to win a Michelin star back in 2001, Tamarind continues to hold its own among some of London’s newer openings, thanks to its innovative menu and suave interiors.
 Twice the size of its original incarnation and now under the stewardship of new head chef Karunesh Khanna (ex-Amaya), this upmarket eatery in London’s swankiest district promises sensory joys, prettily presented.
 Try the lunch menu for a top-notch meal on a budget.